jnozzi/cocoadev.com/markdown/HackingKeyedArchiverFiles.md

 I also tried decodeObjectForKey:@"root" with no success.

-The documentation shows no methods such as keyEnumerator or keys, etc.  Does anyone know of any way to figure out what keys exist in a General/NSKeyedUnarchiver?
-Or, is there any sort of documentation out there on the General/NSKeyedArchiver output format?
+The documentation shows no methods such as keyEnumerator or keys, etc.  Does anyone know of any way to figure out what keys exist in a NSKeyedUnarchiver?
+Or, is there any sort of documentation out there on the NSKeyedArchiver output format?
 I have been able to make virtually no sense from it at all, the data is not structured at all, it is all in one big flat array...
 What a mess!

 Also, this is the data that is successfully decoded.
 You can see the pointers to the objects of all the classes I made myself.
 These are the objects that are not being properly instantiated.